Tips for Less Stressful Mornings During the School Year

 If the devices become a problem even when you hold them back until your kids are ready to go but you still want to give them a little time in the morning, take advantage of parental controls.

-Many devices allow you to set time limits or automatic shut off times.
+Many devices allow you to set time limits or an automatic shut off time.
 You can use these to get the devices turned off a few minutes before you need to get in the car.

 And obviously, if the issues are ongoing, no devices in the morning will have to become the rule.
 Let your kids read books if they get ready on time.
 It’s good for them!

 8. For No-Stress School Mornings Put Everything in the Same Place.
 Every.
 Single.
 Day.

 I mentioned before how many times my mornings have been derailed by missing shoes.
 The same can be said of coats, backpacks, my keys, etc.